Answers in Motive Analytics

 6. Click Apply

-Understanding Group Filters in Report
+Understanding Group Filters in Answers

-Field Description
+Field Description Also referred to as

 User Group Depth